julez-dev/chatuino/doc/SELF_HOST.md

 ## Launching Chatuino

-After the server is started and `CHATUINO_API_HOST` is configured, you can start the Chatuino main app.
+Once the server is running and `CHATUINO_API_HOST` is configured, start the Chatuino application:

-Example:

 ```sh
 CHATUINO_API_HOST=http://localhost:8080 chatuino